Anto-Jerin/Complete-business-analytics-of-AtliQ-Hardwares-the-computer-hardware-manufacturer/README.md

 ### Business Problems

+The decision to expand into Latin America yielded huge losses because management made decisions based on surveys and intuition.
+Move away from fragmented Excel sheets onto a unified analytics workflow, with a single source of truth.
+Incorporate a solution that's scalable to match the company's growth.
+Make swift and informed decisions.

+Move away from simple survey based information and intuition based decision making, which led to a huge loss in Latin America

 #### 1. Lack of insights on the
   - Growth potential.
   - Pragmatic and competent targets for companies and countries